zmajstorovic/zmajstorovic/README.md

 # Welcome to my profile!
 Hi!
-I'm Željko👋- researcher at the project DLASIUT, currently chasing a PhD student at the Faculty of Transport and Traffic Sciences.
+I'm Željko👋- researcher at the project DLASIUT, currently chasing a PhD at the Faculty of Transport and Traffic Sciences.

 ## Get in touch
 LinkedIn